autumnchris/local-weather-app-reactjs/README.md

 # Local Weather App (React.js)

-My project for the [Show the Local Weather challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/show-the-local-weather) as part of the curriculum for the Coding Interview Take Home Projects on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Show the Local Weather challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/show-the-local-weather) as part of the curriculum for the Coding Interview Take Home Projects on [freeCodeCamp](https://www.freecodecamp.org).
 Built with React.js.

 ---